 Your project's front page is probably seen by more people than any other part of the project.
 If you have a really major announcement, put a blurb there.
 The blurb should be a very brief synopsis that links to the press release (see below) for more information.

 At the same time, you should also have a "News" or "Press Releases" area of the web site, where the announcement can be written up in detail.
 Part of the purpose of a press release is to provide a single, canonical "announcement object" that other sites can link to, so make sure it is structured accordingly: either as one web page per release, as a discrete blog entry, or as some other kind of entity that can be linked to while still being kept distinct from other press releases in the same area.

-Make sure the announcement gets broadcast by any relevant Twitter handles, and goes out on any news channels or RSS feeds.
-(The latter may happen automatically when you publish announcement, depending on how things are set up at your site.)
+Make sure the announcement gets broadcast by any relevant Twitter or other microblog handles, and goes out on any news channels and RSS feeds.
+(The latter should happen automatically when you publish the announcement, if things are set up properly.)

 Post to forums as appropriate, in the manner described in the section called “Announcing”).

 Send a mail to your project's announcement mailing

 list.
 This list's name should actually be "announce",